startupscaling/wetchat-resturant/README.md

 # NLP Module Project

-This project was carried out to solve
+This project was carried out to solve three specific tasks related to NLP.

+## De